unblinking/policy/README.md

 # Policy

-This is a collection of random policies and procedures for the Nothing Works Right organisation.
+This is a collection of random policies and procedures for the Nothing Works Right organization.

 ---